Select any article to jump.

 The At-Large Members of the Youth Board are selected through a process designated by the Youth Minister to address any needs existing on the Board including a need for past experience, addressing extreme age or gender imbalances on the Board, or other criteria.
 At-Large Members serve the normal one-year term with the elected members beginning each September.
 The Youth Minister has discretion to appoint directly, consult the Youth Board, and/or conduct a special election as the need arises.

 Section 7: Removal from Appointed Positions

-The Youth Minister may remove appointed Youth Board members at any time for just cause including failure to attend meetings and a majority of events, repeated failure to complete assigned tasks and carry out assigned responsibilities, and/or upon the request of the respective groups (Pastoral Council or Teen CROSS.)
+The Youth Minister may remove appointed Youth Board members at any time for just cause including failure to attend meetings and a majority of events, repeated failure to complete assigned tasks and carry out assigned responsibilities, and/or upon the request of the respective groups (Teen CROSS.)

 Incoming juniors and seniors are eligible to apply for the team at the end of each academic year for a term that runs for one year beginning each June.
 The selection process includes an application, a written letter of recommendation from an adult at the member’s school, and CYO attendance records.
 A committee consisting of the Youth Minister, adult advisors, and graduating members of the Peer Ministry Team shall review all application packets in a “blind reading,” assigning scores to each component.
 Final selection is made based on these objective scores.